omerbsezer/Fast-Docker/DockerLocalRegistry.md

 ![image](https://user-images.githubusercontent.com/10358317/113854337-0e461400-979f-11eb-9d33-b0eddc9b479f.png)

-- Open browser: (localregistry runs on 127.0.0.1:5000)
+- Open a browser: (localregistry runs on 127.0.0.1:5000)
 ```
 http://127.0.0.1:5000/v2/_catalog
 ```
 ![image](https://user-images.githubusercontent.com/10358317/113844968-4f392b00-9795-11eb-8c17-8639d518e1af.png)

-- To push image to localregistry, firstly change the name of image using 'tag', add '127.0.0.1:5000/' as prefix of the image to push localregistry:
+- To push the image to localregistry, firstly change the name of the image using 'tag', add '127.0.0.1:5000/' as a prefix of the image to push localregistry:
 ```
 docker image tag [sourceImageName] [targetImageName]
 ```